 COVID-19 has been a threat to more than our health.
 It has also posed a threat to our finances.
-If you rent or lease your home, and if you are facing the possibility of being evicted, you should discuss your options – including bankruptcy – with a Chicago bankruptcy attorney.
+If you rent or lease your home, and if you are facing the possibility of being filing bankruptcy stop eviction, you should discuss your options – including bankruptcy – with a Chicago bankruptcy attorney.

-Due to COVID-19, eviction filings by landlords will continue to be placed on hold in the State of Illinois through August 22, 2020, according to a recent announcement from the Office of Governor J.B.
+Due to COVID-19, filing bankruptcy stop eviction by landlords will continue to be placed on hold in the State of Illinois through August 22, 2020, according to a recent announcement from the Office of Governor J.B.
 Pritzker.

 Prior to that announcement, landlords were not permitted to file eviction cases through the end of June under COVID-19 Executive Order 37, issued back on May 29.
 However, no executive order has had the effect of relieving tenants from the obligation to make rent payments.